 4 Use of the NRT Logo on AQF certification documentation

-The NRT Logo must be depicted on all AQF certification documentation issued by an NVR registered training organisation.
+The NRT Logo must be depicted on all AQF certification documentation issued by a WA registered provider.

 The NRT Logo must not be depicted on other testamurs or transcripts of results.